OpenRiak/riak_kv/docs/QueryAPI.md

 #### `aggregation_expression` (optional)

-- If multiple queries are to be run, the aggregation expression is used to inform the database how those results should be combined, using $1, $2 etc to refer to the numeric aggregation_tag for each query - with the key words UNION, INTERSECT and SUBTRACT to show how the sets of results are to be combined.
-Parenthesis may be used for clarity. e.g. ($1 INTERSECT $2) UNION ($3 SUBTRACT $1)
+- If multiple queries are to be run, the aggregation expression is used to inform the database how those results should be combined, using $1, $2 etc to refer to the numeric `aggregation_tag` for each query - with the key words `UNION`, `INTERSECT` and `SUBTRACT` to show how the sets of results are to be combined.
+Parenthesis may be used for clarity. e.g. `($1 INTERSECT $2) UNION ($3 SUBTRACT $1)`

 #### `accumulation_option` (optional - default = keys)

-- There are six options for accumulating the results from a single query:
+- There are multiple options for accumulating the results from a single query:
   - `keys`; return a list of keys that matched in the query, where the keys have been deduplicated and sorted.
   - `raw_keys`; return a list of keys that matched in the query, but in no specific order and where multiple matches for the same key will result in that key appearing multiple times within the results.
   - `terms`; return a list of term/key pairs, ordered by term.
   - `raw_terms`; return a list of term/key pairs, unsorted.
   - `count`; return a count of unique keys that matched the query.
   - `raw_count`; return a count of matches against the query (i.e. unlike `count` if an object key appears against multiple terms matched within the query, with `raw_count` that key will be counted multiple times).
-  - `term_with_count`; return a count of unique key matches by term (where term is specified in `accumulation_term`) in no specific order.
+  - `term_with_count`; return a count of unique key matches by term (where term is specified by the `accumulation_term`) in no specific order.
-  - `term_with_rawcount`; return a count of key matches by term (where term is specific in `accumulation_term`) in no specific order, where a key which appears multiple times under that term will be counted multiple times.
+  - `term_with_rawcount`; return a count of key matches by term (where term is specified by the `accumulation_term`) in no specific order, where a key which appears multiple times under that term will be counted multiple times.

+In some circumstances, there are constraints on the `accumulation_option` which can be used:

-- If an `aggregation_expression` is used, only `raw_keys` and `raw_count` are valid accumulation options
+- If an `aggregation_expression` is added to the query (i.e. it is a combination query), only `raw_keys` and `raw_count` are valid accumulation options.
-  - the behaviour of `raw_keys` and `raw_count` is equivalent to `keys` and `count` once passed through an `aggregation_expression`.
-- As the result count increases, so does the relative efficiency of a `raw` `accumulation_option` over the non-`raw` equivalent.
+- If a `max_results` setting is added to the query, then only `terms` and `raw_keys` are valid accumulation options.

 #### `accumulation_term` (optional - default = $term)

-When using an accumulation option of `terms`, `raw_terms`, `term_with_rawcount` or `term_with_count`; the `accumulation_term` is the projected attribute returned from the evaluation function to be used.
+When using an accumulation option of `terms`, `raw_terms`, `term_with_rawcount` or `term_with_count`; the `accumulation_term` is the projected attribute returned from the evaluation function to be used as the term in the accumulator.
 The default is $term - the whole term.

 #### `max_results` (optional)

 The potential to limit the number of results returned by the query, to the first N results.
-The query will terminate once sufficient results have been returned, and a continuation term will be returned along with the results, which can be passed into a subsequent query to return the next set of results after this point.
+The query will terminate once sufficient results have been returned, and a `continuation` term will be returned along with the results, which can be passed into a subsequent query to return the next set of results after this point.
 This allows for pagination of results.

 - The Max results option is only supported with an `accumulation_option` of `terms` or `raw_keys`.
-  - Max results will return a continuation reference as part of the result, to be passed in as a continuation option; other `accumulation_option`s are not able to make a reliable continuation point.
+  - Only the `terms` accumulator is able to make a reliable continuation point.
+  - Internally if using `raw_keys` with `max_results`, then the query will run as a `terms` query, with the terms being stripped immediately prior to returning a response.

 Note that as the query is distributed, and there is minimal difference for the performance of fetching 1 or 10K results, then pagination will not be efficient for user-facing page sizes (e.g. small batches of o(10)).

-For pagination to the end user, it is normally better to fetch larger result sets to be cached and paginated within the application.
+> For pagination to the end user, it is normally better to fetch larger result sets to be cached and paginated within the application.

 #### `continuation` (optional)

-A string returned from a previous query constrained by max_results, used to indicate the starting point for the next page of results.
+A string returned from a previous query constrained by `max_results`, used to indicate the starting point for the next page of results.

 #### `substitutions` (optional)

-An array of key/value pairs that match string that are referred to in queries to substitution values that should replace those keys in the query. e.g. `{"low_dob" : "19550301", "high_dob" : "19560630"}` can be passed as substitutions to populate an evaluation of `"$dob" BETWEEN ":low_dob" AND ":high_dob"`.
+An array of key/value pairs that are referred to in filter or evaluation expressions.
+Where a substitution key is present in an expression (prefixed by `:`), the substitution value will be used to replace those keys before the query process parses the expression.
+For example, `{"low_dob" : "19550301", "high_dob" : "19560630"}` can be passed as substitutions to populate an evaluation of `"$dob" BETWEEN ":low_dob" AND ":high_dob"`.
 The values of substitutions should all be strings.

 #### `timeout` (optional)